Sn00pyW00dst0ck/COP5556-Project/README.md

 │   │   │   │   ├── App.java      # Command-line interface
 │   │   │   ├── resources/        # Sample test Pascal programs
 │   │   ├── test/                 # Unit tests
+├── unintegrated-but-correct-grammar.g4 # A version of the grammar which to our knowledge would parse classes, but due to constraints discussed below could not be integrated.
 ```

 ### Our Initial Approach